onlinedevschool/guides/source/build-a-vending-machine.md

 >
 > What you see are two large buttons, one for Coca Cola, one for Newcastle Brown Ale.
 You push the Coca Cola button as you are a broke ass bitch and got nada but a dollah.
 >
 > More noises can be heard from deep inside the mechanical if not tempermental device.
-After a moment you hear a resounding THUD and you reach in a small recepticle in the machine and retrieve your corn syrup posion drink.
+After a moment you hear a resounding THUD and you reach in a small receptacle in the machine and retrieve your corn syrup poison drink.

 That is what we shall build, in Ruby.